Fiber Laser Engraver

 - Wait for the suction to clear out fumes after engraving if necessary

-- When working with thin materials that might burn/cut through such as thin plastic, put a metal plate underneath so you don't burn the workspace.
+- When working with thin materials that might burn/cut through such as thin plastic, put a metal plate underneath so you don't burn the workspace, perhaps use a print plate.

 Quick and simple test project